Live in Canada Permanently

-Permanent residents who have lived in Canada for a certain period of time may be eligible to apply for Canadian citizenship.
+After living in Canada for a specified period of time and meeting certain requirements, permanent residents may become eligible to apply for Canadian citizenship.

 Permanent Resident Classes